Older man using binoculars to birdwatch in marshes

 Barrow

-A vast unspoilt stretch of sand with grazing marshes, saltmarsh and pinewoods.
-The reserve hosts breeding populations of oystercatchers, ringed plovers, little terns and spoonbills.
+Explore the neighbouring stretches of sand, grazing marshes, saltmarsh and pinewoods.
+The reserve hosts breeding oystercatchers, ringed plovers, little terns and spoonbills.
 The tideline attracts sanderlings, while waders feed on the mudflats.
-Thousands of pink-footed geese, brent geese and wigeon visit in the winter.
+Thousands of pink-footed geese, brent geese and wigeon can be seen when they visit in the winter.

 Holkham